SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 By default, the **Type** field contains an asterisk "*" selecting all types.

 > **Info:** For further information on possible types, check your device documentation, the {{< product-c8y-iot >}} [sensor library](/reference/sensor-library/) or the [device management library](/reference/device-management-library/).
 The type being used here is the so-called "fragment type", not the "type" property.
-You need to enter all fragment types send in a measurement to make the measurement visible; similar for other types of data.
+You must enter all fragment types send in a measurement to make the measurement visible; similar for other types of data.

 In the **Permission** field, select a permission level from the dropdown list: